-In 2022, global supply chains saw significant price increases, and Clear was impacted across the commodity components within its solutions - solar panels and components, lithium, steel and shipping costs rose dramatically.
+In 2022, global supply chains saw significant price increases, and Clear Blue was impacted across the commodity components within its solutions - solar panels and components, lithium, steel and shipping costs rose dramatically.
 In many cases, these costs have come back down going into 2023.
-However, other costs including labor are rising and so a continued focus on margins is an ongoing effort within the Company.
-Clear Blue has above industry average gross margins, which have been increasing on a TFQ basis now since 2018.
+However, other costs including labor are rising, so a continued focus on margins is an ongoing effort within the Company.
+Clear Blue has strong gross margins in an industry where these margins tend to be quite small, especially at low volumes.
 The value and Illumience service offering that Clear Blue delivers has greatly assisted in its ability to earn the margins it has reported.

-Gross margin in Q1 2023 was 36% down from 41% in Q1 2022.
-This was largely due to lower revenue in the Quarter.
-The Company has been able to maintain gross margins at 34% for the TFQ ended March 31, 2023 when compared to the comparative TFQ period.
+Gross margin in Q2 2023 was 41% of sales, up from a gross margin of 35% in Q2 2022.
+This was largely due to the reduced cost of sales and the product mix for projects delivered in the Quarter.
+The company has been able to increase gross margins to 37% for the TFQ ended June 30, 2023 from 34% when compared to the comparative TFQ period.

-To better see the ongoing improvement in Gross Margin of the Company, below is a chart showing the historical results on a TFQ basis.
+To more easily see the ongoing improvement in Gross Margin of the Company, below is a chart showing the historical results on a TFQ basis.